Benzie, Grand Traverse, Antrim, Leelanau, and Manistee Counties

 Long Lake in Grand Traverse County

-9-10” of ice depending on what region of the lake you are on
+9-10in of ice (depending on what region of the lake you are on)

 South Lake Leelanau

+The north end of the lake is not producing safe ice at this time due to inconsistent weather and winds.
 Anglers have found perch, pike, and walleye off all major boat ramp sites.
-Walleye fishing has been best in 18-25’, mostly on tip-ups and larger blue minnows presentations.
-Perch have been found in 15-25ft depending on the bottom make-up.
-The shallower weed clumps have produced nice quality, however the deeper, softer, weed-covered depths are producing numbers of fish.
-The northern portion of the lake has 5-6” of ice.
-Anglers have had some luck finding walleye on the drop-offs and perch have been found in 25-35ft of water.
+Walleye fishing has been best in 18-25ft, mostly on tip-ups and larger blue minnow presentations.
+Perch have been found in 15-25ft depending on the bottom makeup.
+The shallower weed clumps have produced nice quality perch.
+The deeper, softer, weed-covered depths are producing greater numbers of fish.

 Skegemog Lake in Antrim County